 Entry Criteria

-- Entries must be bioscience themed and aimed at the general public, with entries welcomed from any written or media format including, but not limited to:
+Entries must be related to the competition theme and aimed at the general public, with entries welcomed in the following formats:

 - Infographic